John Donne a biography 1572 – 1631 #

 John Donne wrote of “rank itchie lust, desire and love” for a “plumpe muddy whore, or prostitute boy,”

-Very little of his poetry was published until about six years after his death - it was mainly circulated amonst trusted fellow coterie of poets.
+Very little of his poetry was published until about six years after his death - it was mainly circulated amonst trusted fellow coterie of exclusively male poets competing in audacity.

 Sir Thomas Egerton (son of Keeper of Seal Chancellor) was so impressed with Donne’s writing, he appointed Donne as his secretary.
 Donne was so well liked he dined with the family.
 He was hired to promote Catholics to become Anglican, so could be called a public relations officer or media writer.